drhsqlite/fossil-mirror/www/gitusers.md

 sub-commands are identical: [`fossil bisect`][fbis] does essentially the same thing as [`git bisect`][gbis], for example.

-This document covers the cases where there is no simple 1:1 mapping, usually because of intentional design differences in Fossil that prevent it from working exactly like Git.
-We choose to explain these differences rather than provide a simple “translation dictionary,” since to understand the conversion, you need to know why the difference exists.
+Yet, Fossil is not merely Git with a bunch of commands misspelled.
+If that were the case, we could give you a two-column translation table which would tell you how to say things like “`git reset --hard HEAD`” in this funny ol’ Fossil dialect of Git and be done.
+The purpose of this document is to cover all the cases where there is no simple 1:1 mapping, usually because of intentional design differences in Fossil that prevent it from working exactly like Git.
+We choose to explain these differences since to understand the conversion, you need to know why each difference exists.

 We focus on practical command examples here, leaving discussions of the philosophical underpinnings that drive these command differences to [another